mstraubAC/spf-engine-debian/README.txt

 See man 5 policyd-spf.conf for configuration file information.

-The milter is new and not well tested/mature.
+The milter is relatively new and less well tested/mature.
+If used with pymilter version 1.0.5 or later, it will work for messages where the local part of the Mail From is not valid UTF-8, but the "l" macro will not work.

 This package includes a default configuration file and man pages.
-For those to be installed when installing using setup.py, the following incantation is required because setuptools developers decided not being able to do this by default is a feature:

-python3 setup.py install --single-version-externally-managed --record=/dev/null

-For users of Debian Stable (Debian 9, Codename Squueze), all dependencies are available in either the main or backports repositories:

-[sudo] apt install python-milter python-nacl python-ipaddress python-dnspython [sudo] apt install -t stretch-backports python-authres python-dkim

-The preferred method of installation is from PyPi using pip (if distribution packages are not available):

 [sudo] pip install pyspf_milter